Information for Visiting Supporters 2013/14

 Pubs and Food

-While The Westleigh is the first port of call for many, Westleigh Park is situated some way from Havant town centre and so isn't supported by a large number of pubs - but The Heron is within walking distance over the Petersfield Road by the ground.
-It serves food under the Giant's Plate chain of eateries.
-If approaching the ground from the north, visiting fans will also pass a Harvester Restaurant just after entering Rowland's Castle.
+While The Westleigh is the first port of call for many, Westleigh Park is situated some way from Havant town centre and isn't supported by a large number of recommended pubs - but The Heron is within walking distance over the Petersfield Road by the ground.
+If approaching the ground from the north, visiting fans will also pass a Harvester Pub/Restaurant just after entering Rowland's Castle.
 This is mentioned in the travel directions.